cytoscape/cytoscape.js/README.md

  1. Update the package version and tag the release: `npm version $VERSION`
  1. Push the release changes: `git push && git push --tags`
  1. Publish the release to npm: `npm publish`
  1. [Create a release](https://github.com/cytoscape/cytoscape.js/releases/new) for Zenodo from the latest tag.
+Make sure you wait at least 5 minutes since the last time that you made a release in order for Zenodo to work properly.
  1. For feature releases:  Create a release announcement on the [blog](https://github.com/cytoscape/cytoscape.js-blog).
 Share the announcement on mailing lists and social media.